 MassHousing (The Massachusetts Housing Finance Agency) is a quasi-governmental agency created in 1966 and to date has provided loans to help more than 60,000 homebuyers achieve affordable and sustainable homeownership.
 MassHousing raises capital by selling tax-exempt bonds and does not use taxpayer dollars.
 A MassHousing loan can be used to buy or refinance a home, and loans are available to move-up as well as first-time homebuyers.
-MassHousing loans are simple and straightforward and offer many benefits not found in a conventional mortgage loan, including downpayments as low as 3%.
-MassHousing offers a very popular loan that does not require mortgage insurance, even with a downpayment of less than 20%.
+All MassHousing loans require downpayments as low as 3% and feature 30-year terms, affordable, fixed interest rates and no hidden fees or other surprises.
+MassHousing offers a very popular loan that does not require mortgage insurance, even with a downpayment as low as 3%.
 Loans that do carry mortgage insurance come with MassHousing’s unique job loss protection insurance called MI Plus™.
 The policy helps a borrower make their monthly mortgage payments for up to six months if they lose their job.
-MassHousing’s interest rates are at or below market, with lower interest rates available (through the RightRate loan) for borrowers who earn below 80% of area median income (AMI).

 To be eligible for a MassHousing loan a borrower must meet income limits and loan limits, which vary by region.
 Income and loan limits for every region in the Commonwealth are available at www.masshousing.com.
 Borrowers must also have good credit, purchase a 1- to 4-family property and complete a homebuyer education course.

 More information is available at www.masshousing.com or by calling 1-888-843-6432.

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.

 *Recommendations are based on site visitor traffic patterns and are not endorsements of that content.